Tearrius George

 Tearrius George (born December 3, 1982) is a former gridiron football defensive end who played for the Calgary Stampeders and Saskatchewan Roughriders of the Canadian Football League.
 He was signed by the New York Jets as an undrafted free agent in 2006.
 He played college football at Kansas State.

 George was also a member of the New Orleans Saints, Miami Dolphins and Dallas Cowboys.

-Early years
+Early life

 George prepped at Pine Forest High School in North Carolina.